10 UK small cap stocks to watch

 How to trade small cap stocks in the UK

-To trade small cap stocks in the UK, you can open a CFD or spread betting account.
-CFDs and spread bets are derivative products, meaning you don’t own the underlying asset – you simply speculate on whether its price will go up or down.
+To trade small cap stocks in the UK, you can open a CFD account.
+A CFD is a derivative product, meaning you don’t own the underlying asset – you simply speculate on whether its price will go up or down.

 Here’s how you can trade small cap stocks in the UK: